jfasch/jfasch-home/trainings/material/soup/c/010-introduction/080-exercise-fahrenheit-cpp/topic.rst

 Fahrenheit Table Using Macros
 =============================

-Modify the temparature table to use macros!
+Modify the temperature table from :doc:`../060-exercise-fahrenheit-for/topic` to use macros!